spelunky-fyi/modlunky2/README.md

 Repository for modding interface for Spelunky 2.

+# Credits

+Special thanks to SciresM, Cloppershy, iojonmbnmb, and Dregu for all of the help in making this tool a reality.

 ## Installation

 Grabbed the latest release from https://github.com/spelunky-fyi/modlunky2/releases .
 Copy the modlunky2.exe to your